vishymails/mlops_nov2023/bvr_readme.md

 ```
 If require run independent programs

+python get_data.py (make sure you remove commented syntax in the program to see result)

 Note : if you run load_data.py it will create target .csv file in that case dvc command will fail

 so delete generated files before running below command